dayton-outar/password.strength.semantic-ui/README.md

 # WARNING!
-Documentation need to be updated to reflect most current changes
+Documentation Not Updated

-TODO: Update this README.md file
+TODO: Update this README.md file to reflect latest changes to this plugin

 ### jQuery Password Strength